CarlotaMG/corkwing_wrasse/chapter1_rnaseq/README.md

 ### Working Environment
 This analysis was conducted in a mixed computational environment combining HPC modules, containerized tools, and R-based analyses.
+Transcriptome assembly and annotation steps were performed each within their own Singularity container to ensure reproducibility and consistent software environments.

 #### HPC Modules
 The following environment modules were loaded on the Saga cluster during analysis: